 Established in 1863, Boston College is a private Catholic Jesuit research university that was founded by the Society of Jesus.
 It is a member of the Association of Jesuit Colleges and Universities.
 The school is located in Chestnut Hill, Massachusetts.

 The school offers undergraduate, graduate, and postgraduate degrees through nine schools and colleges, including the Boston College School of Theology.
 It is nationally ranked for its undergraduate program by U.S. News and World Report, and is home to some of the most competitive graduate programs available in the country.
 Here are a few more stand-out statistics:

 Boston College is also home to 112 Jesuits, who live on the campus.
 These Jesuits are members of the faculty and administration, graduate students, and visiting international scholars and professors, and they make up one of the largest Jesuit communities in the world.
-Jesuit priests also have the reputation for presiding at the chapel liturgies within St. Mary’s hall, the Jesuit residential facility.
+Jesuit priests also have the reputation for presiding at the chapel liturgies within St. Mary’s Hall, the Jesuit residential facility.

 College Choice Score: 89.49